 Reputation, the sixth studio releas by country turned pop star Taylor Swift, is quite possibly one of my least favorite records in her discography.
-However, I don’t find it production to dwell on and talk about things that I don’t enjoy and honestly, it’s really not even that bad.
+However, I don’t find it productive to dwell on and talk about things that I don’t enjoy and honestly, it’s really not even that bad.
 I would definitely prefer something else but there are plenty of moments on here that are actually well put together and thought out.
 Taylor is an amazing musician and lyricist which at this point is an obvious thing.
 And as much as I don’t listen to many of these songs as a whole, almost all of them have some really great aspects about them whether it be the chorus melodies or the lyrics in a verse, or just some random effect.
 Today, that’s what I wanted to bring attention to, and so we’re doing things a little differently for this one.
 Ordinarily, I would choose three of the most outstanding songs on a record to talk about but with this one, I’ve chosen five and broken them down into certain pieces to discuss.

 “Call It What You Want” / First verse